 4. (11-15) Jesus tells them plainly of Lazarus’ death.

 These things He said, and after that He said to them, “Our friend Lazarus sleeps, but I go that I may wake him up.”
 Then His disciples said, “Lord, if he sleeps he will get well.”
 However, Jesus spoke of his death, but they thought that He was speaking about taking rest in sleep.
 Then Jesus said to them plainly, “Lazarus is dead.
 And I am glad for your sakes that I was not there, that you may believe.
 Nevertheless let us go to him.”

-a.
+b.
 Lazarus is dead.
 And I am glad: Jesus could be glad, even in the death of a dear friend, because He was certain of the outcome.
 We see at the end of the events of this chapter that grief was comforted, life was restored, many more believed, and the necessary death of Jesus was set in motion.
 All of these were reasons to be glad.

 5. (16) Thomas’ bold faith.